How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-The United States Environmental Protection Agency (EPA) maintains minimum standards of competency for pesticide applicators, but licensing is overseen at the state level.
-All pesticide applicators and their supervisors in Georgia need to be licensed through the proper state regulatory agencies.
+While the United States Environmental Protection Agency (EPA) has established minimum competency standards for pesticide applicators, licensing is handled at the state level.
+All pesticide applicators (and their supervisors) in Georgia need to be licensed by all the necessary state regulatory agencies.

 Is the company a member of any professional organizations?